huzeyann/ncut_pytorch/docs/how_ncut_works.md

 ## Normalized Cuts and Spectral Clustering

-Spectral clustering is a powerful technique for clustering data based on the eigenvectors (spectrum) of a similarity matrix derived from the data.
+Spectral clustering, or Normalized Cuts, clusters data based on the eigenvectors (spectrum) of a similarity matrix derived from the data.
 The Normalized Cuts algorithm aims to partition a graph into subgraphs while minimizing the graph cut value.

 <div style="text-align: center;">
 <img src="../images/graph_cut.png" style="width:100%;">